Bustle (magazine): History

 Bustle was founded by Bryan Goldberg in 2013.
 Previously, Goldberg co-founded the website Bleacher Report with a single million-dollar investment.
 He claimed that "women in their 20s have nothing to read on the Internet."
 Bustle was launched with $6.5 million in backing from Seed and Series A funding rounds.

-It surpassed 10 million monthly unique visitors in July 2014, placing it ahead of rival women-oriented sites such as Refinery29, Rookie and xoJane; it had the second greatest number of unique visitors after Gawker's Jezebel.
+Bustle surpassed 10 million monthly unique visitors in July 2014, placing it ahead of rival women-oriented sites such as Refinery29, Rookie and xoJane; it had the second greatest number of unique visitors after Gawker's Jezebel.

-By 2015, Bustle had 46 full-time editorial staff and launched the parenting sister site Romper.
+By July 2015, Bustle had 46 full-time editorial staff.
+That October, it launched the parenting sister site Romper.
+By that point, Bustle was receiving 31.6 million unique visitors per month, and it had 200 part-time contributors and 40 full-time editors.

 In September 2016, Bustle launched a redesign using the company's $11.5 million series D funding round.
 At that time, the site had over 70 full-time editors and 250 contract contributors who posted more than 200 articles daily.

 In April 2019, Kate Ward resigned as editor-in-chief.
+She had worked at Bustle since 2013.
 Emma Rosenblum replaced Ward in June 2019.

+Content model

+In 2013, The New Yorker reported that Goldberg planned to hire writers from Bustle's target demographic (young women between 18 and 34) instead of professional writers.
+It noted, "He hopes that, by gradually hiring hundreds of these writers and asking them to 'create the content that interests them,' the Web site will become 'an accurate representation' of the larger demographic."
+That year, Ward and her colleagues utilised the Bleacher Report's contributor model to increase traffic.
+The Business of Fashion wrote, "Under the approach, a vast network of writers did around-the-clock shifts for low hourly wages to deliver a quota of blog posts that often capitalised on trending Google terms to attract clicks."

 Bustle Digital Group

 Formation

-On April 17, 2017, DMG Media (publishers of the British tabloid The Daily Mail) announced that it had sold Elite Daily to the newly-rebranded Bustle Digital Group.
+On April 17, 2017, DMG Media (publishers of the British tabloid The Daily Mail) announced that it had sold Elite Daily to the newly rebranded Bustle Digital Group.